-Although starter batteries can be used to power household electronics like refrigerators and televisions they are not designed for this purpose.
+Starter batteries can be used to power household items, but it’s not a good idea.
 If you discharge and recharge them on a frequent basis, their lifespan will be shortened significantly.
-They won’t even last a year before they die.

 Starter batteries shouldn’t be used for anything other than starting the car

 Deep-cycle batteries are the workhorse of the battery world.
 These have thicker internal plates that provide power for long periods of time and can be discharged and recharged frequently.
 The consistency of a deep-cycle battery makes it the ideal solution for long-term use.
-Deep cycle batteries work well as secondary batteries or as a backup for other power sources such as a generator.
-Because of their build, they are not able to provide as much instantaneous power as starter batteries.
+They are not able to provide as much instantaneous power as starter batteries.

 Deep cycle batteries are the ideal choice for most van setups